 The third and final show of the Porters fifth season was The Merchant of Venice.
 Directed by Thomas Bigley, the production starred Gus Krieger as Shylock, Liza de Weerd as Portia, and Alex Parker as Antonio.
 This was also the show in which Sean Faye first joined the company.

-To begin 2012 and the Porters sixth season, Charles Pasternak returned to the director’s chair with Troilus and Cressida, a favorite of his and an unexpected commercial success for the company.
+To begin 2012 and the Porters sixth season, Charles Pasternak returned to the director’s chair with Troilus and Cressida.
 The show starred Alex Parker and Taylor Fisher in the title roles, along with Thomas Bigley as Ulysses.

-In the summer of 2012, following the success of Troilus, the company turned to lighter fare with The Merry Wives of Windsor.
-Directed by Pasternak, the show starred Dylan Vigus as Falstaff, along with Dana DeRuyck and Kate O’Toole as the merry wives.
+In the summer of 2012, the company turned to lighter fare with The Merry Wives of Windsor.
+Directed by Charles Pasternak, the show starred Dylan Vigus as Falstaff, along with Dana DeRuyck and Kate O’Toole as the merry wives.
 Gus Krieger played Master Ford in an award-winning turn.

 To finish their sixth season, Thomas Bigley directed Measure for Measure.
 Bigley starred as the Duke of Vienna, with Justin Michael Terry as Angelo, and Jennifer Bronstein as Isabella.